Files.com's integration with Google Drive allows you to integrate with Google Drive in several different ways.

 Files.com's integration with Google Drive supports both your personal drive as well as Shared Drives.

-Enter a discriptive name for the "Internal name for this connection" field, and Save.
+Enter a descriptive name for the "Internal name for this connection" field, and Save.

-A popup will display with the Microsoft login form.
-By logging in, you are connecting your Files.com site with your Microsoft account.
+A popup will display with the Google login form.
+By logging in, you are connecting your Files.com site with your Google account.

 Once your Remote Server is added, now you need to integrate it to Files.com as either a Remote Server Mount or Remote Server Sync.